 Cat and Canary Club, Broughty Ferry Hotel, 34 Sea Road, Boscombe Bournemouth

-The Broughty Ferry Hotel was situated 500 yards from the beach in Boscombe and catered specifically for families with children.
+The Broughty Ferry Hotel was situated 400 yards from the beach and shops in Boscombe and catered specifically for families with children.
 It held regular pop and jazz gigs in the small bar and ballroom and was also home to the Cat and Canary Club in the mid-sixties.
 Trendsetters Ltd. featuring Michael and Peter Giles used the club as a rehearsal room when they first formed.
 The building is still there but has been converted into apartments (see below).

 Cat and Fiddle, Lyndhurst Road, Hinton, Christchurch

 Believed to be almost 1,000 years old, the Cat & Fiddle was built on the site of a Monk’s Hospice.
-In the 18th and 19th century it was a haunt for smugglers who were operating around Christchurch Bay.
+In the 18th and 19th century it was a popular haunt for smugglers who were operating around Christchurch Bay.
 The pub became a live music venue in the late sixties, starting with a folk club, then progressing onto pop and rock gigs throughout the seventies.
 It is now part of the Harvester chain.

 Cavern Club / YMCA Jazz Club, YMCA, 56 Westover Road, Bournemouth